bravo-diego/Statistical-Inference/README.md

 ***

 This course is designed to teach learners beginning and intermediate concepts of statistical analysis and apply them using the R programming language.
-Learnes will be able to use data for estimation and assessing theories, construct confidence intervals, interpret inferential results, and apply advanced statistical modeling procedures.
+Learners will be able to use data for estimation and assessing theories, construct confidence intervals, interpret inferential results, and apply advanced statistical modeling procedures.

 **Course**\
 Statistical Inference